li111-li/YOLOv8n/README.md

 # HSA Test Strip Colorimetric Recognition Using YOLOv8n

 ## Introduction
-This repository provides the dataset, code, and trained YOLOv8n models for the rapid recognition of human serum albumin (HSA) concentrations from colorimetric test strips.
+This repository provides the dataset, code, and trained YOLOv8n model weights for rapid recognition of HSA concentrations from colorimetric test strips.

 ## Enviroment
 The code is developed using Python 3.10 on Windows 11.
 NVIDIA GPUs are needed.
 The code is developed and tested using an NVIDIA GeForce RTX 3090 GPU.